Dipeshpal/Django-app-deployment-on-Heroku/README.md

 ![activate venv](https://i.ibb.co/RjRfkT7/5.png)

+13. Install following on your virtual envirenment (our virtual enviroment is already activate in command prompt, you just need to install following)-

+	- **Installing gunicorn**

+		    pip install gunicorn

+	- **Installing django-heroku**:

+		    pip install django-heroku

-10. Create requirements.txt file with all your project requirements.
+14. Create requirements.txt file with all your project requirements.

 	 - Go to your production app and activate it's virtual environment and run following commands-

 		    pip freeze > requirements.txt

 	- It will create txt file and now move this file to your app folder.
 Example- "Publish/your_app_dolder/requirements.txt".

+	- Or you can install all the packages required by your project one by one on production's virtual environment.

 	![requirements.txt](https://i.ibb.co/G9yPg3P/6.png)

 	- Check your python version